SilkRose/Pony/src/stories/a-hug-and-a-kiss/a-hug-and-a-kiss.md

 She averts her gaze.
 "I cheated," she says as more tears flow.

-I consul her, "I don't care, all I want is for you to be happy.
+I console her, "I don't care, all I want is for you to be happy.
 Don't cry because of me."

 "I had so much fun hugging you all day… I just wanted you to be happy like you made me… So I made it look like you won."